What is Third-Party Risk Management?

 - Using existing information.
 Organizations often consolidate vendor information from spreadsheets and other sources when rolling out third-party risk software.

 - Integrating with existing technologies.
-Technologies that are in use often contain detailed vendor information, such as CMDBs, SSO providers, contract, procurement, and other systems.
-Organization’s will often plug into these sources to centralize their inventory in a single software solution.
+Technologies that are in use often contain detailed vendor information, such as CMDBs, SSO providers, contracts, procurement, and other systems.
+Organizations will often plug into these sources to centralize their inventory in a single software solution.

 - Conducting assessments or interviews.
 A short assessment to business owners across the company, such as marketing, HR, finance, sales, research and development, and other departments can help you uncover the tools in use at your organization.

-To identify new vendors, organizations will often leverage a self-service portal as part of their third-party risk management program.
-With a self-service portal, business owners can build your inventory.
+To identify new third parties, organizations will often leverage a self-service portal as part of their third-party risk management program.
+With a self-service portal, business owners can build their inventory.
 Share the portal with your business by linking to it from your intranet or SharePoint.
 Self-service portals also help gather preliminary information about the third party, such as:

 - Personal information involved